apache/beam/website/www/site/content/en/community/contact-us.md

 The Apache Beam community is friendly and welcoming.
 We are glad to help with any question, suggestion or idea you have.
 Contact us in the following channels:

-### Available contact channels
+## Available contact channels

 {{< community/table_with_icons contact_us >}}

-### Mailing list, what are they and how they work
+## Mailing list, what are they and how they work

-The official communication channels for Apache projects are their mailing lists, and Apache Beam has two main lists, user@beam.apache.org and dev@beam.apache.org.
-You can see what are the topics for each of the above.
+The official communication channels for Apache projects are their mailing lists, and Apache Beam has two main lists: [user@beam.apache.org](user@beam.apache.org) and [dev@beam.apache.org](dev@beam.apache.org).
+The topics for each of them can be seen in the section above.

 ### Subsribe and Unsubscribe:

-To send emails to these lists you need to subscribe first.
-To subscribe send a blank email to [user@](user-subscribe@beam.apache.org) or [dev@](dev@beam.apache.org) depending on the list you want to write to.
+Prior to sending emails to these lists, you need to subscribe.
+To subscribe, send a blank email to [user-subscribe@beam.apache.org](user-subscribe@beam.apache.org) or [dev-subscribe@beam.apache.org](dev-subscribe@beam.apache.org) depending on the list you want to write to.

 ### Useful Tips for Sending Emails

-- Tip1: Use tags in your subject line
+Tip 1: Use tags in your subject line.
 A tag is a word within a pair of brackets [] that indicate the type of message you’re sending.
 For example: [Bug] or [Proposal] or [Question] or [Idea].
 Tags help folks navigate emails easier.

-- Tip 2: If you’re asking a troubleshooting question, provide as much information as possible to help others replicate your issue or find possible solutions.
+Tip 2: If you’re asking a troubleshooting question, provide as much information as possible to help others replicate your issue or find possible solutions.

-- Tip 3: Share complete links instead of hyperlinks.
-A common practice in Apache is adding a number tag like [1] to indicate a word is a link or an attachment, and use the tag as a footnote to add the complete link at the end of your message.
+Tip 3: Share complete links instead of hyperlinks.
+A common practice in Apache is adding a number tag like [1] to indicate a word is a link or an attachment, and use the ta as a footnote to add the complete link at the end of your message.